MicrosoftDocs/windows-ai-docs/docs/toolkit/toolkit-getting-started.md

 1. Select the "AI Toolkit for Visual Studio code"
 1. Select **Install**

-Once the extension has been installed you'll see the icon in your Activity Bar.
+Once the extension has been installed you'll see the AI Toolkit icon appear in your Activity Bar.

 ## Download a model from the catalog